 Introduction-Basic definitions and terminology-The Process and Activities of software Configuration Audit -Software configuration management in geographically distributed teams-Metrices in software configuration management -Software configuration management tools and automation.
-Software quality assurance: How do you define quality- Why is quality important in software- Quality Control and quality assurance -Cost and benefits of quality - Software quality analyst's functions- Some popular misconceptions about the SQA's role -Software quality assurance tools -Organizational structures -Profile of a successful SQA-measures of SQA success -Pitfalls to watch out for in the SQA's role.
-Risk management: Introduction-What is Risk management and why is it important- Risk management cycle- Risk identification: Common tools and techniques- Risk quantification -Risk monitoring-Risk mitigation- Risks and mitigation in the context of global project- Teams -Some practical techniques in risk management -Metrices in risk management.
+Software quality assurance: How do you define quality- Why is quality important in software-Quality Control and quality assurance -Cost and benefits of quality - Software quality analyst's functions- Some popular misconceptions about the SQA's role -Software quality assurance tools -Organizational structures -Profile of a successful SQA-measures of SQA success -Pitfalls to watch out for in the SQA's role.
+Risk management: Introduction-What is Risk management and why is it important- Risk monitoring-Risk mitigation- Risks and mitigation in the context of global project- Teams -Some practical techniques in risk management -Metrices in risk management.